mhaslinsky/chatappFE/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env.local file

 `SOCKETIO` pointing to your socket io server